dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 <span class='red'>I-know-everything:</span> Glad you asked. *Transfer learning is an optimization, a shortcut to saving time or getting better performance.* There are three possible benefits to look for when using transfer learning:

-1. Higher start.
-The initial skill (before refining the model) on the source model is higher than it otherwise would be.
+1. **Higher start:** The initial skill (before refining the model) on the source model is higher than it otherwise would be.

-2. Higher slope.
-The rate of improvement of skill during training of the source model is steeper than it otherwise would be.
+2. **Higher slope:** The rate of improvement of skill during training of the source model is steeper than it otherwise would be.

-3. Higher asymptote.
-The converged skill of the trained model is better than it otherwise would be.
+3. **Higher asymptote:** The converged skill of the trained model is better than it otherwise would be.

 <p align="center">